 The project explores historical and contemporary national strategy and defence policy questions from naval history, maritime strategy, and strategic theory perspectives.
 The project reflects the 'spirit and intent' of Sir Julian's scholarship while mindful of his long service to the Royal Navy, UK Cabinet Office and Committee for Imperial Defence [CID].
 Central to the project's efforts is his 1911 book 'Some Principals of Maritime Strategy' which significance, influence and importance have spread worldwide.
 The value and use of history as a repository of wisdom and ongoing development of strategic studies in their own right, coupled with the importance of debate over national strategy, is a core value.

 Directors and Academic Counsel:

-The project is co-directed between Dr James W.E Smith, King’s College London and Dr David.
-Kohnen, U.S Naval War College.
-The project is supported through an academic council comprised of Professor Andrew Lambert at King’s College London and Professor John Hattendorf at the U.S. Naval War College.
+The project was designed by Dr James W.E Smith, King’s College London and Dr David.
+Kohnen, U.S Naval War College and supported through an academic council led by Professor Andrew Lambert at King’s College London.
 Dr Mark Bailey (Royal Australian Navy) is the Asia-Pacific representative.
 Dr Smith, Dr Kohnen and Dr Bailey form the Corbett 100 Committee.